fillipeags/fillipeags/README.md

 - 👯 I’m looking forward to connect with amazing people
 - 🥅 2021 Goals: Maintain a regular action on github
 - ⚡ Fun fact: I love to play guitar and watch all kind of tv shows
+- 🧑🏻‍💻 In love with the UI/UX world and how we can make an impact in the world

 ### Connect with me: